 Contact: Melissa Lyles, (609) 258-4809, email@example.com

-Junior Summer Institute, June 11-July 31
+Junior Summer Institute, June 10-July 30

 Coursework includes seven weeks of policy-related classroom instruction, including a policy workshop on either a domestic or international policy issue.
 As part of the program's culmination, students will present a comprehensive final report on a current policy issue that will encompass the skills acquired and the knowledge base gained.
+The institute is one of five held at U.S. universities through the Public Policy and International Affairs Fellowship Program, a national consortium of top public policy and international affairs graduate schools that prepare college students for advanced degrees and careers serving the public good.